Rock Radio Heaven (C)

 RICK CARROLL

-Born: September 15, 1946, Contra Costa, Calif.
+Born: September 15, 1946, Contra Costa, California

-Died: July 10, 1989, Santa Monica, Calif.
+Died: July 10, 1989, Santa Monica, California

 Also known as: His real name was Rickey Floyd Carroll

-Stations: KKDJ, KEZY, KROQ, Los Angeles, KLIV San Jose
+Stations: KKDJ, KEZY, KROQ Los Angeles, KLIV San Jose

 Notes: Called the "Father of Alternative Rock Radio", this legendary programmer is credited with the much of the success of "New Music" KROQ with the "Rock of the Eighties" format.
 He also worked as a consultant for several radio stations.
 Rick died of complications from AIDS-related pneumonia.